-AB 645 would allow six California cities to pilot lifesaving speed safety cameras
+AB 645 will allow six California cities to pilot lifesaving speed safety cameras.
+Governor Newsom signed the bill on October 13, 2023.

 Dangerous speeds have no place on our streets